sam2127/CS372-AssignmentOrganizer/README.md

-# About
+# README

-This is an [electron](https://www.electronjs.org/) based app that I created as part of learning Electron.
-It allows a student to back-up his/her school assignments in a central place.
+Assignment Organizer is an [electron-based](https://www.electronjs.org/) app that we created as part of a university project.
+It allows a student to back-up the school assignments in a central place.

 ## Features